 “I beg your pardon sir, but this painting is a most famous work of art, and is one of the most important pieces in the world of art,” replied the curator.

-“So you say” interrupted the man,” but all that I can see are shapeless blobs of oils and masses of senseless color.”
+“So, you claim,” interrupted the man,” but all I can see are shapeless blobs of oils and masses of senseless color.”

 Suddenly, the curator discovered the problem.
 With a gentlemanly calmness, he reached out and grasped the visitor by the shoulders.